Spacerat/spacerat.github.io/_posts/2016-09-26-first-post.markdown

 {% highlight python %}
 # Also:
 def apparently_it_has(nice):
-  print("code highlighting %s", "Built in!")
+  print("code highlighting %s" % "Built in!")
 {% endhighlight %}

 So far I'm pretty happy with it, although it took a little effort to set up.
 My primary stumbling block was themes not working, but it turns out that if you have